JustinDFuller/medium-stories/drafts/SOLID-single-responsibility-principle-classes-modules-and-objects.md

 What benefits come from dividing the class?

 At the most basic level, the class should become easier to understand.
-By doing less, the class will have less code to understand as I seek to find where to make a change.
+By doing less, the class will have less code.
+By having less code, the class will likely be easier to understand.

 Next, the class or module becomes easier to extend.
-This will be very important when we begin to apply the next principle, the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), which states that (paraphrasing) software should be changed through addition, rather than modification.
+This will be very important when we begin to apply the next posts's principle, [the Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), which states that (paraphrasing) software should change through addition, rather than through modification.

 To understand this, suppose this `User` has multiple types of entitlements, multiple types of welcome messages, and multiple ways to create the user.
 Worse, the types are not compatible.
 Imagine that there are 3 types of users for entitlements: a regular user, a super (admin) user, and a banned user.
 There are also multiple welcome message types: a normal user, a user who has been gone a long time, and a premium user.